johnyob/omniml/tex/response.md

      course cannot tell whether a constructor introduces existential GADT variables before disambiguating it.

-   - Dually, monomorphic and polymorphic record fields have different typing rules, as polymorphic record fields involve polytype-like rules.
+   - Symmetrically, monomorphic and polymorphic record fields have different typing rules, as polymorphic record fields involve polytype-like rules.
 Another way to view it is that all record fields are monomorphic, but some carry polytype-boxed types, and those have non-uniform typing rules after disambiguation.

-2. The proposal does not solve the problem of providing a declarative semantics, which is one of the key contribution of our work.
+3. The proposal does not solve the problem of providing a declarative semantics, which is one of the key contribution of our work.
 Suppose type-checking succeeds without forcing a choice for the `_choice` variable; what should the type-checker do?
 Of course